 Dickinson Law, located in Carlisle, Pennsylvania, was founded in 1834.
 Carlisle is a pre-Revolutionary town of approximately 20,000 people that is home to the U.S. Army War College and Dickinson College.
 The H. Laddie Montague, Jr. Law Library (formerly known as the Dickinson School of Law's Sheely-Lee Law Library) was designated as a selective federal depository in 1978.

 The mission of the Government Documents Section is to provide access to government information and to support the curricular offerings and research needs of the Dickinson Law community.
 The primary clientele are the students, faculty, and staff of Dickinson Law and the constituents of nearby Congressional Districts.

 The collection is maintained in accordance with the requirements of Title 44, Chapter 19 of the United States Code, Instructions to Depository Libraries, Guidelines for the Depository Library Program, and the Federal Depository Library Manual.

 Subject Areas and Collection Arrangement

 A review of the items selected is conducted once a year in preparation for the Annual Update Cycle.
 Collection in certain subject areas may be expanded or limited based on changes in academic programs and community needs.
-The collection includes congressional, executive, and administrative primary legal materials and law-related publications in areas of curricular interest, such as Agriculture, Trade, Labor, or Civil Rights.
+The collection includes congressional, executive, and administrative primary legal materials and law-related publications in areas of curricular interest, such as Legislation, Trade, Labor, or Civil Rights.